About Lewis County

 Sheriff & Law Enforcement

-The Lewis County Sheriff's Office is responsible for maintaining law and order in the county, particularly in the unincorporated areas.
+Lewis County Sheriff's Office is responsible for maintaining law and order in Lewis County, particularly in the unincorporated areas.
 The office is tasked with patrolling these regions, responding to emergencies, and conducting investigations.
-Additionally, the Sheriff's Office manages the county jail, processes arrests, and maintains criminal records.
 The office is known for its community outreach programs, which aim to foster a positive relationship between law enforcement and residents.

 Police Departments

-In addition to the Lewis County Sheriff's Office, law enforcement in the county is provided by the Hohenwald Police Department.
+In addition to Lewis County Sheriff's Office, law enforcement in Lewis County is provided by the Hohenwald Police Department.
 The Hohenwald Police Department serves the city of Hohenwald, handling local law enforcement duties, traffic control, and community policing.
-The Sheriff's Office and the Hohenwald Police Department often coordinate on major crimes and investigations, ensuring comprehensive coverage and a unified approach to public safety.

 Law Enforcement & Arrests

-The Lewis County Sheriff's Office, located at 525 Industrial Park Road in Hohenwald, Tennessee 38462, serves as the primary law enforcement agency for unincorporated areas of the county.
-The Sheriff's Office can be reached at (931) 796-3961 and operates the Lewis County Jail, which houses county inmates and detainees.
-Inmates currently held at the Lewis County Jail can be located by contacting the jail directly during business hours or by visiting the facility in person.
+Lewis County Sheriff's Office, located at 525 Industrial Park Road in Hohenwald, Tennessee 38462, is the primary law enforcement agency for unincorporated areas of Lewis County.
+Inmates currently held at Lewis County Jail can be located by contacting the jail directly during business hours or by visiting the facility in person.
+Tennessee does not maintain a centralized state inmate search system for county jails, so inquiries must be directed to the individual facility.

 Criminal, Arrest & Jail Records